skyleccc/RIFTGATE/README.md

 - **Blue Portal:** `Left Click`
 - **Orange Portal:** `Right Click`
 - **Reset Portals:** `R`
-- **Remove Debug Menu:** `\``
+- **Remove Debug Menu:** `` ` ``

 The player can place two linked portals on any valid wall/floor/ceiling surface.
-Entering one teleports you out the other, preserving your speed and redirecting it along the exit portal's normal.
+Entering one teleports you out of the other, preserving your speed and redirecting it along the exit portal's normal.
 Air friction is intentionally reduced after a portal fling so momentum carries properly.

 ---